Recall the pseudocode for the mirror reflection case in

 \(\vec{\ell}\), give the ray

-for the call to ray_intersect
+tmax for the call to ray_intersect.

 Reminder: in this class we follow the convention that \(\vec{\ell}\) points towards the directional